Lanietodev/Getting-Started-With-X-as-a-Beginner/README.md

 ## Tips For Using X
 Now that you understand the basics, there are tips you can follow that’ll help you make the most of X. They include:
 * **Engage Actively**: Active engagement is crucial on X. Respond to comments, repost interesting content, and engage in conversations.
 Interacting with others can help you [grow your presence](https://sproutsocial.com/insights/how-to-get-more-followers-on-twitter/) and connect with like-minded individuals.
 * **Strategic Hashtags**: Use hashtags strategically to increase the visibility of your posts.
 Research popular and relevant hashtags in your niche and incorporate them into your posts.
-However, avoid overloading your posts with hashtags, as it can appear spammy.
+However, avoid overloading your posts with hashtags, as they can appear spammy.
 * **Consistent Posting**: Maintain a consistent posting schedule.
 Whether you post daily, weekly, or on some other schedule, consistency keeps your audience engaged.
 [Tools like scheduling apps](https://sproutsocial.com/insights/social-media-scheduling-tools/) can help with this.
 * **Quality Over Quantity**: Focus on the quality of your content.
 Share valuable insights, interesting articles, and thoughtful opinions.
-Users are more likely to share and engage with content that is well-crafted.
+Users are more likely to share and engage with well-crafted content.
 * **Network and Connect**: Use X as a networking tool.
 Follow and engage with people in your industry or those who share your interests.
 Building meaningful connections can lead to collaboration and career opportunities.
 ## Some Extra terms you should be familiar with
 ![A hand holding a phone with some apps, X included - showing a notification badge, on display](https://github.com/Lanietodev/Getting-Started-With-X-as-a-Beginner/assets/101593463/be55e642-419b-40d1-8ec1-349fff245d58)